 Squadded Firing - In individual matches, competitors are assigned to firing points in squads.
 Competitor A fires first and the last competitor in the squad is assigned scoring duties for the first competitor.
-While the competitor A is firing, competitor A moves back off the firing line and competitor B moves to the firing line and begins to fire.
+While the competitor A is firing, competitor B is in preparation period.
+When competitor A completes the string, competitor A moves back off the firing line and competitor B moves to the firing line and begins to fire.
 Competitor A assumes scoring duties for competitor B. This rotation continued until all competitors have completed their strings.
 The Range Officer in charge of the target concerned will see that no competitor exceeds the time limit.
-The time each competitor of on the subset of the range Officer may move a competitor from one squad to another when another target has completed firing.
+The time each competitor commences firing will be noted on his or her scorecard and on the scoreboard if one is used.
+The Range Officer may move a competitor from one squad to another when another target has completed firing.
 (Squadded firing works best with dedicated target pullers/electronic targets and a large number of competitors).